What Should I Do If My Dog is Coughing & Gagging

 Lung Problems

-• Wet, phlegmy moist cough
+- Wet, phlegmy, moist cough

-If you’re hearing your pet make more phlegmy noises around the house, there’s a chance they have fluid in their lower airways.
-This cough will be paired with labored breathing.
-If your pet is coughing like this, get immediate vet care ASAP.
+If you’re hearing your dog gagging and making more phlegmy noises around the house, there’s a chance they have an underlying respiratory condition with fluid in their lower airways.
+Fluid accumulation in the lungs is very dangerous.

 Tracheal Collapse

-• Deep, honking cough
+- Deep, honking cough

-Unfortunately, tracheal collapse is pretty common in toy-sized breeds and one of the most noticeable symptoms is a goose-like honking cough.
+Unfortunately, tracheal collapse is pretty common in toy-sized breeds, and one of the most noticeable symptoms is a goose-like honking cough.
 To avoid hurting your pet’s throat and trachea, avoid tugging on their leashes and avoid hot temperatures when exercising.

 Heart Disease

-• Coughing while sleeping/laying down
+- Coughing while sleeping/lying down

 Other Causes

-• Temperature
+- Temperature

-• CIV (Canine Influenza Virus)
+- CIV (Canine Influenza Virus)

-• Chronic Bronchitis
+- Chronic Bronchitis

-• Cancer
+- Cancer

 Should I Call the Vet?

+Coughing can be difficult to prevent if your dog has an issue with ingesting random things like grass.
 Check out this article if your pup has a grass-eating problem that’s making them cough!